reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 :::

-In this case, we know that the list of notifications is in our Redux store state, and that the latest notification should be last in the array.
+In this case, we know that the list of notifications is in our Redux store state, and that the latest notification should be first in the array.
 We can destructure the `getState` function out of the `thunkAPI` object, call it to read the state value, and use the `selectAllNotifications` selector to give us just the array of notifications.
-Then, to get the last item in the array, we can use `allNotifications.slice(-1)` to create a new array with just the last item, and destructure that.
-(It's a bit tricky, but also nicer to read than doing `allNotifications[allNotifications.length - 1]`.)
+Since the array of notifications is sorted newest first, we can grab the latest one using array destructuring.

 ### Adding the Notifications List